 - Sir Thomas Lipton

-My absolute favorite dessert place. ❤ The white peach tart (pictured below) was love at first bite.
+My absolute favorite dessert place. ❤ The white peach tart (pictured above) was love at first bite.
 I went back three more times—twice with friends and one last time by myself—to eat it.
 Everything else on the menu, from matcha tiramisu to matcha kakigōri (shaved ice) to hibiscus black milk tea was delectable.
 The pot of tea, however, was not a standout.

 - Arashiyama Obuu